KenKundert/svg_schematic/doc/classes.rst

     Wire([(x0,y0), (x1,y1)], stroke_dasharray="4 2")

-*Wire* provides the ``b``, ``m``,  and ``e`` attributes that contain the coordinates of the beginning, the midpoint and the end of the wire.
+*Wire* provides the ``b``, ``m``,  and ``e`` attributes that contain the coordinates of the beginning, the midpoint and the ending of the wire.

 Components